Loading...

 To check how well our list of differentially expressed genes distinguishes one treatment group from another, we can perform hierarchical clustering based on the gene list.
 Clustering can also be used to discover novel groups within your data set, identify gene expression signatures distinguishing groups of samples, and to identify genes with similar patterns of gene expression across samples.

-Click the Feature list data node
+Click the Filtered feature list data node

 Click Exploratory analysis in the task menu